Parsl/parsl/docs/userguide/futures.rst

 =======

 When a Python function is invoked, the Python interpreter waits for the function to complete execution and returns the results.
-When functions execute for a long period of time it may not be desirable to wait for completion, instead it is often preferable that the function executes asynchronously.
-Parsl provides such asynchronous behavior by returning a `future <https://en.wikipedia.org/wiki/Futures_and_promises>`_ in lieu of results.
+When a function executes for a long period of time, it may not be desirable to wait for its completion.
+Instead it is often preferable that the function execute asynchronously with other computation.
+Parsl supports such asynchronous behavior by starting the function executing in a separate thread or process (on the same or another computer), returning a `future <https://en.wikipedia.org/wiki/Futures_and_promises>`_ in lieu of results, and then continuing to the next statement in the Python script.

-A future is essentially an object that can be used track the status of an asynchronous task so that it may, in the future, be interrogated to find the status, results, exceptions, etc. A future is a proxy for a result that may not yet be available.
+A future is essentially an object that can be used track the status of an asynchronous task.
+This object may, in the future, be interrogated to determine the task's status. results, exceptions, etc. A future is a proxy for a result that may not yet be available.

 Parsl provides two types of futures: AppFutures and DataFutures.
-While related, these two types of futures enable subtly different workflow patterns.
+While related, they enable subtly different workflow patterns.

 AppFutures
 ----------

 AppFutures are the basic building block upon which Parsl scripts are built.
-Every invocation of a Parsl app returns an AppFuture which may be used to manage execution and control the workflow.
+Every invocation of a Parsl app returns an AppFuture that may be used to monitor and manage the task's execution.
 AppFutures are inherited from Python's `concurrent library <https://docs.python.org/3/library/concurrent.futures.html>`_.
-AppFutures provide several key functionalities:
+They provide three key functionalities:

-1. An AppFuture provides a way to check the current status of an app.
+1. An AppFuture ``done()`` function can be used to check the status of an app.

    .. code-block:: python